 Do you often find yourself tossing clothes around the room when deciding what to wear?
 Do you lack sufficient space to put all of your clothes?
 Do you have clothes that you never wear?
-If you answered yes to the above questions then it might be time to minimize your wardrobe.
+If you answered yes to the above questions then it might be time to minimize and we’re here to help with this quick guide to minimizing your wardrobe!

 You can simplify your wardrobe and your life by reducing the number of items in your closet.
 Why minimize?
 Reducing the amount of clothing you have eliminates clutter and creates space, which is especially helpful in small areas.
 Less clutter makes it easier to get and stay organized.
 Good organization means less rushing around looking for things, and that leads to better time management and less stress.